apache/beam/website/www/site/content/en/blog/apache-beam-flink-and-kubernetes.md

-## The Deployment Process
+### The deployment process

-In our code, the client provides Apache Beam Pipeline Options, which include essential information such as the Kubernetes cluster's API endpoint, authentication details, GCP/S3 temporary location for uploading the JAR file, and worker type specifications.
-The Kubernetes Operator Library utilizes this information to orchestrate a seamless deployment process, We broke down steps below, note most of the core steps are automated in our code base:
+In our code, the client provides Apache Beam pipeline options, which include essential information such as the Kubernetes cluster's API endpoint, authentication details, the Google Cloud/S3 temporary location for uploading the JAR file, and worker type specifications.
+The Kubernetes Operator Library uses this information to orchestrate a seamless deployment process.
+The following sections explain the steps taken.
+Most of the core steps are automated in our code base.

-**Step1: **
+**Step 1:**

-* Client wants to start a job for a customer and a specific application.
+* The client wants to start a job for a customer and a specific application.

 **Step 2:**

-* **Generating a Unique Job ID**: The library generates a unique job ID, which is set as a Kubernetes label.
-This identifier helps in tracking and managing the deployed Flink job.
+* **Generate a unique job ID:** The library generates a unique job ID, which is set as a Kubernetes label.
+This identifier helps track and manage the deployed Flink job.
-* **Configuration and Code Upload**: The library takes care of uploading all necessary configurations and user code to a designated location on Google Cloud Storage (GCS) or Amazon S3.
-This ensures that the Flink application's resources are readily available for deployment.
+* **Configuration and code upload:** The library uploads all necessary configurations and user code to a designated location on Google Cloud Storage or Amazon S3.
+This step ensures that the Flink application's resources are available for deployment.
-* **YAML Payload Generation**: Once the upload process is complete, the library constructs a YAML payload.
-This payload contains crucial deployment information, including resource settings determined based on the specified worker type.
+* **YAML payload generation:** After the upload process completes, the library constructs a YAML payload.
+This payload contains crucial deployment information, including resource settings based on the specified worker type.

-In terms of worker VM instance type naming convention I would like to mention a little bit.
-We borrow a similar naming convention that Google Cloud has today.
-The naming convention n1-standard-1 refers to a specific predefined VM machine type.
+We used a convention for naming our worker VM instance types.
+Our convention is similar to the naming convention that Google Cloud uses.
+The name `n1-standard-1` refers to a specific, predefined VM machine type.
 Let’s break down what each component of the name means:

-* **n1**: This indicates cpu type of the instance.
-In this case, it refers to the intel based on instances in the N1 series.
-Google Cloud Platform has multiple generations of instances with varying hardware and performance characteristics.
+* **n1** indicates the CPU type of the instance.
+In this case, it refers to the Intel based on instances in the N1 series.
+Google Cloud has multiple generations of instances with varying hardware and performance characteristics.
-* **standard**: This signifies the machine type family.
-"Standard" machine types offer a balanced ratio of 1 virtual CPU and 4 GB of memory for Task Manager and 0.5 vCPU and 2 GB memory for Job Manager
+* **standard** signifies the machine type family.
+Standard machine types offer a balanced ratio of 1 virtual CPU (vCPUs) and 4 GB of memory for Task Manager, and 0.5 vCPU and 2 GB memory for Job Manager.
-* **1**: This represents the number of virtual CPUs (vCPUs) available in the instance.
-In the case of n1-standard-1, it means the instance has 1 virtual CPU.
+* **1** represents the number of vCPUs available in the instance.
+In the case of n1-standard-1, it means the instance has 1 vCPU.

 **Step 3:**

-* **Calling Kubernetes API with Fabric8**: To initiate the deployment, the library interacts with the Kubernetes API using Fabric8.
-It's worth noting that Fabric8 initially lacked support for authentication in Google Kubernetes Engine (GKE) or Amazon Elastic Kubernetes Service (EKS).
-To address this limitation, our team implemented the necessary authentication support, which can be found in our Merge Request at GitHub PR [4].
+* **Calling the Kubernetes API with Fabric8**: To initiate the deployment, the library interacts with the Kubernetes API using Fabric8.
+Fabric8 initially lacked support for authentication in Google Kubernetes Engine or Amazon Elastic Kubernetes Service (EKS).
+To address this limitation, our team implemented the necessary authentication support, which can be found in our merge request on GitHub PR [4].

 **Step 4:**

-* **Flink Operator Deployment**: Upon receiving the YAML payload, the Flink Operator takes charge of deploying the various components of the Flink job.
-This includes provisioning resources and managing the deployment of the Flink Job Manager, Task Manager, and Job Service.
+* **Flink Operator deployment**: When it receives the YAML payload, the Flink Operator takes charge of deploying the various components of the Flink job.
+Tasks include provisioning resources and managing the deployment of the Flink Job Manager, Task Manager, and Job Service.

 **Step 5:**

-* **Job Submission and Execution**: Once the Flink Job Manager is up and running, it fetches the JAR file and configurations from the designated GCS or S3 location.
-With all necessary resources in place, it submits the Flink job to the Standalone Flink Cluster for execution.
+* **Job submission and execution**: When the Flink Job Manager is running, it fetches the JAR file and configurations from the designated Google Cloud Storage or S3 location.
+With all necessary resources in place, it submits the Flink job to the standalone Flink cluster for execution.

 **Step 6**

-* **Continuous Monitoring**: Post-deployment, our operator continuously monitors the status of the running Flink job.
-This real-time feedback loop enables us to promptly address any issues that may arise, ensuring the overall health and optimal performance of our Flink applications.
+* **Continuous monitoring**: Post-deployment, our operator continuously monitors the status of the running Flink job.
+This real-time feedback loop enables us to promptly address any issues that arise, ensuring the overall health and optimal performance of our Flink applications.

-In summary, our deployment process leverages Apache Beam Pipeline Options, integrates seamlessly with Kubernetes and the Flink Operator, and employs custom logic to handle configuration uploads and authentication.
+In summary, our deployment process leverages Apache Beam pipeline options, integrates seamlessly with Kubernetes and the Flink Operator, and employs custom logic to handle configuration uploads and authentication.
 This end-to-end workflow ensures a reliable and efficient deployment of Flink applications in Kubernetes clusters while maintaining vigilant monitoring for smooth operation.
-We created a sequence diagram to follow the steps below.
+The following sequence diagram shows the steps.

 <img class="center-block"
 src="/images/blog/apache-beam-flink-and-kubernetes/job-start-activity-diagram.png"